 - Protein: Quinoa is a complete protein, so it’ll help support the muscles and organs of your growing baby.

 - Vitamins and Trace Minerals: Let’s not forget the good stuff!
 This cereal is a good source of Vitamins A, B, and E in this cereal, as well as magnesium and zinc.

 Nothing Added, Nothing Lost

 So this cereal has 2 ingredients: quinoa and carrots.
 Both are non-GMO and organic.
 There are no artificial flavors, colors, or preservatives.
-There’s no salts, no sugars, and nothing to get in the way of a simple, and nutritious food.
+There are no salts, no sugars, and nothing to get in the way of a simple, and nutritious food.
 Now, the carrots do add a bit of flavor, so be prepared for that.
 It’s not as bland as other cereals.
 And the texture is very fine and powder-like, which I personally love for rice cereal.
-Less lumps means a happier baby.
+Fewer lumps mean a happier baby.